 Determine your stream's designated use in the applicable corresponding section (§ 93.9a through § 93.9z).
 Once you find your drainage list, go to the section of the Chapter 93 regulations to which it corresponds.
 For example, if your stream is located in Drainage List F (Schuylkill River Basin), go to Section 93.9f.
-The name of your stream should be listed.
+The name of your stream should be listed on the left, with the specific section(s) of the stream described under "zone."
 The designated use is listed under the column entitled "water uses protected."
 The number to the left of the stream name indicates its hydrologic order (one being the largest water body, seven being the smallest tributary).